ACCESS TO JUSTICE

 Contest Details

-You can find the contest guidelines here, which are available as a PDF or Word document:
+You can find the contest guidelines here, which are available as a PDF document:

 This document contains more details regarding the prompt, contest guidelines such as rules regarding certain formats of submissions (word count, page limit, etc.) and the submission form that must be completed with your submission.